Mood Rugs

 The seventeenth century was also a time when the famous Persian Safavid Carpets were woven.
 Interestingly, their design was called Portuguese.
 According to some researchers, it received this title because Portugal’s rulership commissioned this marine design when both nations had positive diplomatic and trade ties.

 Herat and Mashhad were the two significant weaving centers in Khorasan.
-These towns had excellent dyeing techniques, and the wool that was grown nearby was of high quality.
-The carpets have superb color and are well known in the vintage market for their outstanding aesthetic appeal.
+These towns possessed excellent dyeing techniques, and the wool grown nearby was of high quality.
+The carpets have superb color and are well-known in the vintage market for their outstanding aesthetic appeal.

-Since the Safavid Dynasty, Kurdish tribes have been the inhabitants of the northern Khorasan region.
+Since the Safavid Dynasty, Kurdish tribes have inhabited the northern Khorasan region.
 Here, rugs with Kurdish influences were created by weavers.

 Mood Rugs In Modern Decor:

-Mood Rugs have intricate Mandala patterns that go well with showpieces and artistic wall paintings.
+Mood Rugs feature intricate Mandala patterns that complement showpieces and artistic wall paintings.
 These lovely carpets are ideal for those who love elaborate designs and luxurious decor.
-You can choose the primary color from one of these carpets, then purchase matching furniture covers in the same shade.
-These antique rugs are popular in western countries and can be found in lavish villas, bungalows, and premium hotels.
+You can choose the primary color from one of these carpets and then purchase matching furniture covers in the same shade.
+These antique rugs are highly sought after in Western countries and can be found in luxurious villas, bungalows, and premium hotels.
 They have a long heritage and are available in a variety of Kurdish-influenced geometric designs.

-Beautiful Rugs provides the best hand-woven vegetable-dyed Persian rugs.
+Beautiful Rugs offers the finest hand-woven, vegetable-dyed Persian rugs.
 Our awe-inspiring mood rugs are made from pure silk and fine-quality Kork wool.
 These beautiful antique carpets comprise a silk foundation with vibrant colors like beige, brown, and gray, epitomizing the pure essence of Persian culture.

 STYLES